TwentyTwoHW/portal-software/firmware/README.md

 # firmware

 This directory contains the source code of the firmware: it's entirely written in Rust and designed to work on the STM32L476 MCU.
-When run on the emulator we target a slightly different MCU, the STM32F405, since the -L476 isn't supported by QEMU yet.
-The switch is performed by two features: enabling the `device` feature will produce a firmware for the real device, while enabling the `emulator` feature will produce a firmware for the emulator.
-By default the `emulator` feature is enabled, since most of the development happens there anyway.

 ## Hardware Components